Merit economy is economic system, based on two conclusions from behavioral research and real-world evidence:

 - Rovas not only creates, but also destroys Chrons, whenever economy participant buys a good or a service.
 At that moment purchase price worth of Chrons is taken from circulation.
 See an example of the ledger.

 - In order to earn Merits, workers must attempt to sell the assets (goods or services) they made.
 If successful, Rovas rewards them with a number of Merits numerically equal to the purchase price.
-No Merits are granted for goods or services unsold.
+No Merit reward is granted for goods or services unsold.

 - Some workers will produce assets that sell for more than they received for their labor (see #3).
-The difference between that amount and the purchase price - profit - is used by Rovas to improve the negative balance of the General account, created by the advance payments.
+The difference between that amount and the purchase price - profit - is used by Rovas to improve the negative ledger balance, created by the advance payments.
 In effect, value generated from work of more productive workers is used to fund labor of workers whose products sell for less than cost of their labor.
 However, the more productive workers are rewarded with Merit reward.

-- To address the possibility that workers might report labor not performed, economy participants can use own Chrons to punish such behavior, using publicly available information about products or services offered for sale by the workers.
+- To address the possibility that workers might report labor not performed, economy participants can penalize such behavior, using publicly available information about products or services offered for sale by the workers.

 Benefits of NEO

 - Income equality.
 Economic value of reward for one hour of work is the same for all workers, regardless of the market value it produces.
-The distribution does not compromise more productive workers' motivation as they are rewarded with greater Merit reward,
+This aspect of NEO does not compromise more productive workers' motivation as they are rewarded with greater Merit reward,

 - Equality of opportunity.
 Workers are free to choose what goods or services they want to create (or participate on creation of), with a guarantee of receiving payment for their effort,

 - A more dynamic economy.
 Equality of opportunity allows anybody to engage in entrepreneurial activities without fear of loosing livelihood in case of a failure.
-Entrepreneurial engagement leads to innovation and that in turn fuels economic growth,
+Entrepreneurial engagement leads to innovation and generation of value which in NEO is shared equally,

 - Streamlined government: